 Is Cuba safe for solo travelers?

 Cuba is generally a safe country for solo travelers, but it’s always a good idea to take necessary precautions to ensure your safety.
 Stick to well-lit and populated areas, avoid traveling alone at night, and keep a close eye on your belongings.
 Additionally, consider joining a guided tour or staying in a hostel or hotel with a good reputation.
-(See Also: Is Cairo Egypt Safe to Visit 2025?
-A Traveler’s Guide)
+(See Also: Is Toledo Safe To Visit?
+Discover The Truth)

 What is the best way to get around Cuba?